gititGoro/Pythia/documentation/whitepaper.md

         Precision: 0,
         MarginOfError:0,
         Name: "REPS",
-        Description: "number of republicans elected to the current House of Representatives",
+        Description: "number of republicans elected to the House of Representatives",
         Frequency: 10,
         MinumumSuccess:100,
         EpochSpan:2500,